 What Are Risk Modifiers?

-Risk modifiers are optional technical indicators that can adjust the bot's trading behavior based on market conditions.
-They don't generate trade signals — they modify how trades are executed.
+Risk modifiers are technical indicators that adjust the bot's trading behavior based on market conditions.
+They don't generate trade signals — they modify how a trade the grid has already decided on gets executed: its size, and how long the bot waits afterwards.

 RSI (Relative Strength Index)